 - Initially, your child may only tolerate five to 15 minutes of work at a time.
 Stop the activity when moderate symptoms develop.

-- Your child may increase the length of cognitive activity as long as symptoms do not worsen significantly or as long as symptoms improve with less than a 30-minute break.
+- Your child may increase the length of cognitive activity as long as symptoms do not worsen significantly or as long as symptoms improve within 30 minutes of taking a break.

 School-specific activity should be increased gradually:

-- When feeling better, your child should try to do some schoolwork at home and increase the duration as tolerated.
+- When feeling better, your child should try to do some schoolwork at home, increasing the duration as tolerated.

 - Your child should continue to participate in this activity in short bursts of time (up to 30 minutes) as tolerated and then work up to longer time periods.